-Through a combination of lecture, field and project work, we will learn to conduct introductory assessments of the impacts of real projects such as, on our air quality, land-use, environmental health and equity and wildlife.
+Through a combination of lecture, field and project work, we will learn to conduct introductory assessments of the impacts of real projects on our air, water, traffic and wildlife.
 Moreover, the service-learning component will provide the opportunity to advocate for environmental justice, conserve natural resources, and address the complexity of climate change.